cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 Since data are not given in the form of simplicial complexes, the preliminary step to computation is to construct such complexes.
 A widely used construction is the so-called **Rips complex**.

 We briefly introduce the necessary notation used in the remainder of this notes.
+Let $d,k \in \mathcal{N}$

 ### Homology